OAuth Setup

 msgvault requires OAuth credentials to access the Gmail API.
-This guide walks through the complete setup.
+This section walks through the complete setup.

 Step 1: Create a Google Cloud Project